Fixing Sleep and Hibernation Issues with ath11k_pci Wi-Fi Driver

 [Install]

-WantedBy=suspend-then-hibernate.target hibernate.target hybrid-sleep.target
+WantedBy=suspend.target suspend-then-hibernate.target hibernate.target hybrid-sleep.target

 Tip

-If you’re using NetworkManager, you might need to restart it after the driver is re-loaded.
+If you’re using NetworkManager, you might need to restart it after the driver is reloaded.
 For example:

 ExecStart=/usr/bin/sh -c 'if ! (lsmod | grep -wq ath11k_pci); then \